MailTape/MailTape-v1/_posts/2018-10-14-Jerry-Paper.md

 # MailTape's selection

 ## Jerry Paper - Halfway Zen
 _Inès_: **"**Jerry Paper is... versatility.
-I’ve actually discovered him with MailTape (thanks [Aldous RH](https://www.mailta.pe/274/aldous-rh/) and [Hector Gachan](https://www.mailta.pe/289/hector-gachan/)!) and I’ve been impressed by the different musical genres he takes on while maintaining his identity.
-But the thing I love the most in his music is its realness.
-His lyrics are smart, honest, and he knows how to sing about feelings without making it too whiny or awkward.
-His music is a gentle reminder that life is absurd and that nothing really matters (but in a good way).**"**
+I’ve actually discovered them with MailTape (thanks [Aldous RH](https://www.mailta.pe/274/aldous-rh/) and [Hector Gachan](https://www.mailta.pe/289/hector-gachan/)!) and I’ve been impressed by the different musical genres they take on while maintaining their identity.
+But the thing I love the most in their music is its realness.
+Their lyrics are smart, honest, and they know how to sing about feelings without making it too whiny or awkward.
+Their music is a gentle reminder that life is absurd and that nothing really matters (but in a good way).**"**

 ## yungatita - Bedroom
 _Inès_: **"**It has been a while since I’ve listened to a song on repeat.
 This song is so filling, so calming, so dreamy.
 Hazes of pastel blue and pink and yellow.
 A spring Sunday morning surrounded by cherry blossoms.**"**